Cherokee Nation® Dictionary

 Author: Durbin Feeling

 Edited by: William Pulte Southern Methodist University Dallas, Texas.
-In collaboration with Agnes Cowen Dictionary Project Coordinator; and The Dictionary Committee of Charles Sanders, Chairman; Sam Hair; Annie Meigs; Anna Gritt; and Kilpatrick Smith.
+In collaboration with Agnes Cowen Dictionary Project Coordinator; and The Dictionary Committee of Charles Sanders, Chairman; Sam Hair; Annie Meigs; Anna Gritts; and Kilpatrick Smith.

 Copyright: Cherokee Nation 1975.